Royal Palace of Cambodia: Napoleon Pavilion

-The Napoleon Pavilion is first noted in 1879 was probably purchased from the Paris Exposition Universelle (Universal Exhibition) of 1878.
-During the 19th century and the first decade of the 20th it was known as the maison de fer, or Iron House, and the story identifying it as a gift of the Emperor Napoleon III first appears in 1925 in a history by the former colonial administrator Paul Collard, who seems to have linked the monogram N engraved in the glass of the doors to reports of a palace build for Napoleon's wife, the Empress Eugenie, when she attended the opening ceremony of the Suez Canal in November 1869.
+The Napoleon Pavilion is a prefabricated cast iron villa manufactured for King Norodom by the Paris firm of Docros in 1875.
+During the 19th century and the first decade of the 20th it was known as the maison de fer, or Iron House; the story identifying it as a gift of the Emperor Napoleon III first appears in 1925 in a history by the former colonial administrator Paul Collard, who based his story that it was built for Napoleon's wife, the Empress Eugenie, to attend the opening ceremony of the Suez Canal in November 1869.
 King Norodom's name for it was the Tusitala, the Buddhist heaven in which the fifth and final Buddha waits for his incarnation.

 Phochani Pavilion

 The Phochani ("banquet") pavilion was built in 1912 as a replacement for an older banquet and dance complex located slightly to the north, between the modern Phochani and the Throne Hall.
-It was built in reinforced concrete, but the contract stipulated that the new pavilion should respect Khmer tradition, 'especially in its roof", and it accordingly drew on traditional architecture for its form.
-The interior murals are by a French artist who also attempted to draw on Khmer tradition.
-The modern enclosure to the west is a later alteration.
+It was a built-in reinforced concrete, This pavilion which is used to organize a banquet for His Majesty the king during the King’s birthday celebration, which includes a display of royal dance performances, for distinguished guests, as well as high-ranking national and international guests.

 Silver Pagoda

 The Silver Pagoda is a compound located on the South side of the palace complex.
 It features a royal temple officially called Preah Vihear Preah Keo Morakot (ព្រះវិហារព្រះកែវមរកត) but is commonly referred to as Wat Preah Keo (វត្តព្រះកែវ).
 Its main building houses many national treasures such as gold and jeweled Buddha statues.
 Most notable is a small crystal Buddha (the "Emerald Buddha" of Cambodia) – undetermined whether made of Baccarat Crystal in 19th century or of other kind of crystal in 17th century – and a near-life-size, Maitreya Buddha encrusted with 9,584 diamonds dressed in royal regalia commissioned by King Sisowath.
 During King Sihanouk's pre-Khmer Rouge reign, the Silver Pagoda was inlaid with more than 5,000 silver tiles and some of its outer facade was remodelled with Italian marble.

 There are also other structures surrounding the main building or the vihear.
 To the east is the statue of King Norodom sits on a white horse.
 To the north of the vihear is the library.
 At the northwestern corner is the bell tower and south of that is the model of Angkor Wat.
 South of the vihear stand four structures: from west to east the Chedi (stupa) of H.M.
-King Suramarit and Queen Kossamak, the Dharmasala, the Chedi of Princess Kantha Bupha and The Phnom Mondop (mount mondop) where the statue of Preah Ko is situated.
+King Norodom Suramarit and Queen Sisowath Kossamak, the Dharmasala, the Chedi of Princess Kantha Bupha and The Phnom Mondop (mount mondop) where the statue of Preah Ko is situated.
 The wall that surrounds the structures is covered with the painting of the epic story of Reamker but because neglected care, the bottom half of the painting faded throughout the years.